Mironova Labs · Protocol

 Notes

-- DMTMM·PF₆ outperformed HATU and DMTMM·Cl in published on-DNA amidation screens, especially for hindered partners (Hosozawa et al., 2024).
+- In published on-DNA amidation screens, DMTMM·PF₆ achieved higher conversion than HATU and DMTMM·Cl, particularly for sterically hindered partners (Hosozawa et al., 2024).

 - The 20–50 eq stoichiometry reflects optimized protocol conditions from the above study.
 Many DEL workflows use significantly higher reagent excess (100s–1000s eq).
 Adjust based on your platform’s standard conditions.